Chart Color Schemes

 Kilcoy is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kilcoy's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 97.6% houses and 2.4% other dwellings.
+The dwelling structure in Kilcoy, as per the latest Census, was 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 97.6% houses and 2.4% other dwellings.
 Home ownership in Kilcoy stood at 34.1%, with mortgaged dwellings at 30.6% and rented ones at 35.3%.
-The median monthly mortgage repayment was $1,300, below Brisbane metro's average of $1,715.
-Median weekly rent in Kilcoy was $335, compared to Brisbane metro's $340.
-Nationally, Kilcoy's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, lower than Brisbane metro's average of $1,715.
+The median weekly rent in Kilcoy was $335, compared to Brisbane metro's $340.
+Nationally, Kilcoy's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing